Healing From TMS – Detaching From The Fear Brain

 The TMS Way

 Hypervigilance is what seems safe.
 Being on alert.
-That way we don’t miss
+That way, we don’t miss

-share to keep us safe.
-We have very high standards for ourselves to keep us safe.
-We beat ourselves up for making mistakes.
-We must be on time, we must do everything one hundred percent, we must keep up our exercise routine, we must watch everything we eat, our homes must be clean and organized, we can’t spend too much money, and we must be the best.
+We must be on time, we must do everything one hundred percent, we must keep up our exercise routine, we must watch everything we eat, our homes must be clean and organized, we can’t spend too much money, and we must be the best at everything we do.

 The Self-Care Way

-But if we choose self-care people may be mad at us, people may leave us, we may not be the best, we may gain a little weight, we may lose a little more often, we may have a little less in our savings account…but we are free.
-We stop caring so much.
-We let go and slowly, but surely learn to choose ourselves.
 Our experience matters.
 We matter.
 We learn to live in the gray.
-We are less rigid, we have more joy, we can feel again.
+We are less rigid, have more joy, and can feel again.
 We talk nicely to ourselves.
 We have compassion when we make mistakes.
-We can either go the self-care way, or the TMS way.
-If we don’t learn the self-care way the TMS way is our default.
+We can either choose the self-care way or the TMS way.
+If we don’t learn the self-care way, the TMS way becomes our default.

-So eventually my aunt and uncle give me so much love and care and it starts to feel so good that my nervous system starts to relax.
-I learn that it is safe there.
+Eventually, my aunt and uncle give me so much love and care that I begin to feel safe.
+My nervous system relaxes.
 I’ve lost some people, but I’ve gained healthier people.
-I don’t win as much but I enjoy things more.
+I don’t win as much, but I enjoy things more.
 I can play again.
-I am no
+I am only in fight/flight/freeze/fawn mode when there is a true 911 danger.
+I am safe, and I have created new neural pathways.

-For Pain Recovery Coaching fill out our contact form or send a text to 303-250-4275, or an email to [email protected].
+For Pain Recovery Coaching, fill out our contact form or send a text to 303-250-4275 or an email to [email protected].

 Similar Posts